Causes and risk factors of oesophageal cancer

 Diet

-Eating a diet that is high in fat and cholesterol may increase your risk of developing oesophageal cancer.
-Eating lots of fresh fruit and vegetables may help to reduce the risk.
+A diet that is high in pickled vegetables may increase your risk of developing oesophageal cancer.

 Previous cancer treatment